dihedron/netcheck/README.md

 Create one or more bundles, each containing the set of checks to run.
 It's possible to write bundles in JSON, YAML or TOML format.
 See directory `_tests` for examples.

-Supported protocols include TCP, UDP and ICMP; TCP and UDP tests require an address including hostname or IP address, and port (`host.example.com:80` or `192.168.1.15:443`); ICMP checks only require the hostname or IP address.
+Supported protocols include TCP, UDP, ICMP, TLS over TCP (TLS) and TLS over UDP (DTLS), the latter two including certificate verification; TCP, UDP, TLS and DTLS tests require an address including hostname or IP address, and port (`host.example.com:80` or `192.168.1.15:443`); ICMP checks only require the hostname or IP address.

 It's possible to specify the default timeout for the whole bundle, or more specific timeouts for each check within a bundle.

-It's also possible to provide one or more triggers that specify actions to execute after a successful test (`on: success`), a failed one (`on: failure`) or no matter what the result (`on: always`).

-The action must specify a command and can have optional arguments; the execution captures the standard output, standard error and exit code, which are reported alongside the test result.
-If a per-trigger timeout is specified, the associated action must terminate before the timeout expires or it will be aborted.

-Work is underway to support inline scripts as trigger actions (see **TODO** below).
+Moreover it's possible to specify how many times to retry in case of failure and a wait time between attempts.

 This is a sample bundle in YAML format: